 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-Finally, don’t forget to watch our exclusive time-lapse video of state and local tax burdens over the last 65 years!
+Finally, don’t forget to watch our exclusive time-lapse video of our state and local government workforce productivity index over the last 47 years!
 See if your state has been above or below the national average?